Every time before E. goes to sleep we have this conversation (either in English or in Hungarian):

 Number stickers – Helping Little Mole build a house

 I drew a brick wall and Little Mole’s head on a sheet of paper.
 Some bricks had the numbers on them from 0-10.
 On rectangle shaped empty stickers I wrote the numbers from 0-10.
 E. had to build the wall putting the stickers in the right places, on the matching number.
 She filled the empty bricks with empty stickers.
-(Sorry about these photos, they were taken by my mobile; this is why the quality is poor.)
+(Sorry about these photos, they were taken by my mobile.)

 (You can buy these stickers at a “one euro shop” – well, in Hungary at the Chinese markets or shops)